Frequently Asked Questions

 If you choose to get the "Extended Access" at time of enrollment, we will allow monthly payments to be made for that portion.

-In the 12 month plan I do have a few additional things I offer.
+In the 12 months plan, I do have a few additional things I offer.

 Currently I am offering to do a personal screen-share session with you if needed.
 (Screen-share is where I could see what you are seeing on your computer screen) while you are on a practice site and help guide and answer personal questions about the course.